 Here are ten common divorce mistakes (and why it’s critical to avoid making them):

 Divorce can be legally complex.
 While the end goal is to dissolve your marriage, there are various issues that must be determined concerning property division, child support, custody, and alimony.
 It’s important to speak with an experienced attorney to understand your rights in divorce and how to protect them.

-It’s also essential to be aware that there isn’t just one way to divorce.
-Collaborative divorce and mediation are two common alternatives to litigation that can help you and your spouse part ways with less conflict and cost.
+It’s also essential to be aware that there are other options to divorce.
+Collaborative divorce is one way that can help you and your spouse part ways with less conflict and cost.
 Your attorney can advise you concerning the best course of action for your specific case.